-A “sports blackout” is when a sports event that was scheduled to be televised is not aired in a particular media market.
-This blackout may prevent transmission of sports programming on local broadcast networks and/or non-broadcast platforms such as cable and satellite television.
+A "sports blackout" occurs when a sports event that was scheduled to be televised is not aired in a particular media market.
+A blackout may prevent transmission of sports programming on local broadcast networks and/or non-broadcast platforms such as cable and satellite television.
 Since 1975, the FCC has had sports blackout rules, but those rules are very limited and rarely involved in the sports blackouts you may have experienced.

 Sports Blackouts are Privately Negotiated